Last Update: 1/14/20

-As the name suggests, the Florida Association of Realtors’ (“Florida Realtors”) membership primarily includes Florida real estate agents and brokers but it also includes other affiliated real estate related professions in the State of Florida (including, for example, appraisers, attorneys, banks/mortgage companies, home inspection companies and moving companies), and, as a result, it heralds itself online as “the largest trade association in the state with more than 127,000 members.”
+As the name suggests, the Florida Association of Realtors’ (“Florida Realtors”) membership primarily includes Florida real estate agents and brokers but it also includes other affiliated real estate related professions in the State of Florida (including, for example, appraisers, attorneys, banks/mortgage companies, home inspection companies and moving companies), and, as a result, it heralds itself online as “the largest trade association in the state.”
 If you meet the group’s membership criteria and you pay their dues, then you can become a member of the association and enjoy all of the benefits that comes with being part of this large and powerful organization.

 Part of its mission, is its dedication to helping its membership to learn about all aspects of the real estate industry.
 For example, there is an extensive website with lots of valuable information, including a video library, designed to provide its members with the latest tools and to promote ethical standards.
 There’s a daily newsletter which includes relevant news, business tips and market updates.
 The group also assists in promoting Florida real estate brokers and real estate agents and it also advocates for issues important to the real estate industry.

 For example, the Florida Association of Realtors filed an appellate brief (amicus curaie) in a recent Florida Supreme Court case, Raymond James Financial Services, Inc. v.
 Phillips, dealing with the application of a state statute of limitations related to arbitration proceedings.
 Why?
 Their brief, filed as “friend of the court,” sought to bring before the highest civil court in the state their concerns regarding this limitations issue from a real estate broker/agent perspective.